Training Reasoning Models on Saturated Problems via Failure-Prefix Conditioning

+As shown in Figure~\ref{fig:recovery}, all models exhibit declining accuracy as the prefix length increases, consistently showing the “tunnel vision” issue in LLM reasoning~\cite{wen2025parathinker}.
+However, FP-target and FP-fixed degrade substantially more slowly.
+At a 30\% prefix, FP-target drops by 6.5 points (53.4 to 46.9) and FP-fixed by 3.3 points (52.9 to 49.6), compared to 12.0 points for the base model (50.3 to 38.3), 13.1 points for the saturated model (51.9 to 38.8) and 16.9 points for the medium model.
+This gap persists across prefix lengths, indicating stronger robustness to misleading intermediate states.

-Notably, this pattern is not observed not only for the base model and the saturate model, which show little overall performance improvement, but also for the medium model, whose aggregate performance is on par with that of the failure-prefix model.
-This implies that improved robustness to failure prefixes is specific to failure-prefix conditioning, rather than a byproduct of overall performance gains alone.
+Notably, the medium model—despite having similar overall accuracy—shows significantly sharper degradation than the base and saturated models.
+This suggests that improved robustness is specific to failure-prefix conditioning, rather than a byproduct of higher overall performance.